ChalmersGU-data-structure-courses/general-course-information/chalmers-gitlab.md

 You will use git to synchronize your local work with the lab project on Chalmers GitLab.
 For this, you need an SSH key.

+If you are a Mac or Linux user, you can simply open the terminal.
+However, if you are using Windows, it is best to use Git Bash, which makes the entire process easier.
+You can also use it for pushing and pulling afterwards.

-1. If you have not generated an SSH key before: open a terminal and run `ssh-keygen`, leaving all input prompts empty (including empty password).
+1. If you have not generated an SSH key before, open the terminal and run `ssh-keygen -t ed25519 -C "your-student-email"`.
+Alternatively, you can use RSA for your SSH key by running `ssh-keygen -t rsa -b 2048 -C "your-student-email"`, leaving all input prompts empty (including empty password).
-2. The public part of your key is stored relative to your home directory in `.ssh/id_<something>.pub`.
-You want the contents of this file (copy it so you can paste it in your browser).
-It should look something like this (the initial part may differ depending on settings): "ssh-ed25519 longstringofnumbersandcharacters your.email@student.chalmers.se"
+2. The public part of your key is stored in `.ssh/id_<something>.pub` in your home directory.
+You need the contents of this file (copy it so you can paste it in your browser).
+The method of copying differs depending on the operating system you use:
+   - For Mac, run: `tr -d '\n' < ~/.ssh/id_ed25519.pub | pbcopy`.
+   - For Windows (in Git Bash), run: `cat ~/.ssh/id_ed25519.pub | clip`.
+   - For Linux, run: `xclip -sel clip < ~/.ssh/id_ed25519.pub`.

+   Reminder: If you generated an rsa replace the ed25519 with rsa.
+The SSH should look something like this (the initial part may differ depending on settings): "ssh-ed25519 longstringofnumbersandcharacters your.email@student.chalmers.se"
-3. Add the contents of this file as a [key on Chalmers GitLab](https://git.chalmers.se/-/profile/keys).
+3. Add the contents of this file aka the key to the gitlab. you can fallow these steps:
+  - Sign in to GitLab.
+On the left sidebar, select your avatar.
+  - Select Edit profile.
+  - On the left sidebar, select SSH Keys.
+  - Select Add new key.
+  - In the Key box, paste the contents of your public key.
+If you manually   copied the key, make sure you copy the entire key
+  - In the Title box, type a description, like Laptop or Home-Workstation.
+  - Optional.
+Select the Usage type of the key.
+It can be used either for Authentication or Signing or both.
+Authentication & Signing is the default value.
+  - Optional.
+Update Expiration date to modify the default expiration date.

 4. Check your setup by running `ssh -T git@git.chalmers.se` in your terminal.
 You may be prompted to confirm the authenticity of the host.
 The command should then print a welcome sentence.

 Here are [more detailed instructions](https://git.chalmers.se/help/user/ssh.md).
 If you have any problems, ask on Discord or talk to a teaching assistant during lab supervision.